Canine Hip Dysplasia and The Story of Cody

 contact with the owners.
 (Another lesson about responsible breeding learned) We learned

-quickly, through our study, that breeding a dog that is OFA'd, but has several littermates that
+quickly, through our study, that breeding a dog that is OFA'd, but has several littermates that are

-mistake and lack of knowledge may affect the other pups in this litter as well and we will
+of knowledge may affect the other pups in this litter as well and we will never be able to feel

-never be able to feel relieved about that.
+relieved about that.

 After much soul searching, we began our research and spent the next several years learning